Fornax: Deep-sky objects

 NGC 1049 is a globular cluster 500,000 light-years from Earth.
 It is in the Fornax Dwarf Galaxy.
 NGC 1360 is a planetary nebula in Fornax with a magnitude of approximately 9.0, 1,280 light-years from Earth.
 Its central star is of magnitude 11.4, an unusually bright specimen.
 It is five times the size of the famed Ring Nebula in Lyra at 6.5 arcminutes.
 Unlike the Ring Nebula, NGC 1360 is clearly elliptical.

 The Fornax Dwarf galaxy is a dwarf galaxy that is part of the Local Group of galaxies.
 It is not visible in amateur telescopes, despite its relatively small distance of 500,000 light-years.

 Helmi stream is a small galactic stream in Fornax.
-This small galaxy was destroyed by Milky Way 6 billion years ago.
+This small galaxy was destroyed by the Milky Way 6 billion years ago.
 There was candidate for extragalactic planet, HIP 13044 b.